Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### lmdb_map_size

-Maximum size of the LMDB memory map, used to store the DB-less and Hybrid mode configurations.
+Maximum size of the LMDB memory map, used to store the DB-less and hybrid mode configurations.
 Default is 2048m.

 This config defines the limit of LMDB file size; the actual file size growth